Battle of Quifangondo: Casualties

-Impact on ELNA
+Political and military impact

 The Battle of Quifangondo had enormous strategic implications for the course of the Angolan Civil War.
 It dashed Roberto's hopes of capturing Luanda before Angola's independence date, and all but assured Neto's continued grip on the Angolan capital.
 At 6:00 p.m. that day the Portuguese high commissioner, Leonel Alexandre Gomes Cardoso, announced that Portugal was transferring sovereignty of its colony to "the Angolan people" and departed Luanda by sea.
 He was followed shortly thereafter by the last of the Portuguese military personnel.
 At midnight, Neto proclaimed the establishment of the People's Republic of Angola.
-The new state was immediately recognised by 30 sovereign nations, including the Soviet Union, Brazil, and Cuba.
-In response, Roberto and his UNITA counterpart Savimbi proclaimed the People's Democratic Republic of Angola, which was not recognised by any country, even their traditional allies Zaire and South Africa.
+The new state was immediately recognised by 30 nations, including the Soviet Union, Brazil, and Cuba.
+In response, Roberto and his UNITA counterpart Savimbi proclaimed the Democratic People's Republic of Angola, which was not recognised by any country, even their traditional allies Zaire and South Africa.
+Hill wrote that "The fighting at Quifangondo...proved to be crucial in allowing the MPLA to consolidate its hold on power in the northern regions of Angola and legitimate its formation of a government for the newly independent country by maintaining control of the capital at the crucial moment of independence."

-Among Roberto's supporters, the psychological repercussions of his failure to take the capital far exceeded the losses of men and materiel.
+Among Roberto's supporters, the psychological repercussions of his failure far exceeded the losses of men and materiel.
 As exaggerated accounts of the defeat spread through ELNA's ranks, discipline rapidly collapsed and sabotaged Roberto's attempts at consolidating his forces.
 Thousands of Roberto's soldiers did not withdraw towards Ambriz with their leader.
 Roberto had lost all but two companies—almost his entire army—along the Caxito-Ambriz front by 24 November.
 His foreign allies gradually evaporated, too.
 In the aftermath of the battle, Colonel Lama lost almost two-thirds of his command due to desertion.
+Similarly, Colonel e Castro was only able to muster 26 of his original Portuguese volunteers on 11 November.
 Brigadier Roos gave Roberto some parting advice on fighting delaying actions and arranged to have his logistics staff and artillery crews evacuated from Ambriz by a South African Navy frigate, the SAS President Steyn.
 On 17 November, the frigate's crew used a helicopter and several inflatable boats to extract all South African personnel from the Ambriz shoreline.
 The 5.5-inch medium guns were initially towed to Zaire to prevent them from falling into FAPLA's hands.
 All were returned to South Africa by plane shortly afterwards.